kioku-project/kioku/docs/frontend_development.md

 #### The `useLingui()` macro

-It is not always possible to wrap text inside of components with the `<Trans>` tag.
-Take for example this situation, where you want to pass a string as a property to a component:
+It is not always possible to wrap text within the `<Trans>` component.
+Take, for example, this situation, where you want to pass a string as a property to a component:
 ```jsx
 import { msg } from "@lingui/macro";
 import { useLingui } from "@lingui/react";